 Wash shirts properly

 Determine if you have the time and patience for hand cleaning and if you have, then hand wash.
 It is always better to hand clean clothes as agitation in a washing machine is one of the worst problems in the life span of a shirt.
-But it is not possible, mentally or physically for a lot of us.
+But it is not possible, mentally or physically for many of us.
 So on to the usual washing machine wash.

 Some precautions can prevent the problems inherent in a machine wash.